As an inspiration to anyone who might want to become a photographer one day, here’s my story of how I got here...

-It was just amazing to see an image appearing before your very eyes as it developed from the developing tray.
-From that magical moment , I kind of fell in love with photography and wanted to explore further.
-Due to difficulties with the English language, I never did catch up, and understandably was failing my examinations badly.
-In 1978, I decided that I would like to develop photography as my future career, so I went to The Colchester Institute to study photography for 2 years to further my horizons and get further experience.
+It was amazing to see an image appearing before your very eyes as it developed in the tray.
+From that magical moment, I fell in love with photography and wanted to explore it further.
+Because of my difficulties with the English language, I never fully caught up academically and was failing my examinations badly.
+In 1978, I decided that I wanted to pursue photography as a future career, so I enrolled at Colchester Institute to study photography for two years and broaden my horizons while gaining further experience.

-To cut the story short: the plan was to find a job after leaving college, but this proved very difficult as no one was prepared to give me a chance.
-Everytime, I was being rejected because I had no experience, but how would I gain that experience if nobody give me that chance in the first place?.
+To cut a long story short, the plan was to find a job after leaving college, but this proved very difficult because no one was prepared to give me a chance.
+Every time I applied, I was rejected because I had no experience.
+But how could I gain experience if nobody was willing to give me that first opportunity?.

 Special thanks to a few people: